apache/mxnet/docs/faq/finetune.md

     return (net, new_args)
 ```

 Now we create a module.
-We first call `init_params` to randomly initialize parameters, next use `set_params` to replace all parameters except for the last fully-connected layer with pretrained model.
+Note we pass the existing parameters from the loaded model via the `arg_params` argument.
+The parameters of the last fully-connected layer will be randomly initialized by the `initializer`.

 ```python
 import logging